mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 FPC Chaincode: A chaincode created by a developer to run in a Chaincode Enclave.
 Unlike regular Fabric chaincode, an FPC Chaincode must currently be written in C++ using our FPC SDK.
 A future goal for the project is to support additional languages, e.g., by the use of WebAssembly.

 Chaincode Enclave: An enclave in which a single particular chaincode executes.
-The Chaincode Enclave contains the chaincode (called an FPC Chaincode) to be executed, with its linked Chaincode Library.
+The Chaincode Enclave contains the chaincode (called an FPC Chaincode) to be executed, with its linked FPC Shim.
 The FPC runtime is responsible for creating the Chaincode Enclave when the FPC chaincode is installed on the endorsing peers.

-Chaincode Library (also known as the FPC Shim): This is a shim interface exposed to an FPC Chaincode.
-The Chaincode Library contains two parts, one residing inside the enclave and another one outside the enclave.
-The shim interface exposed to the FPC chaincode is written primarily in C++, whereas the counterpart is written in Go and mainly responsible for communication between the Peer and the FPC chaincode.
-The Chaincode Library enables an FPC Chaincode to talk to the Peer, in particular to invoke the chaincode and provide "normal" shim operations such as getState and putState.
-The FPC SDK provides the chaincode library to enable FPC chaincode developers to easily link to this library when compiling their FPC Chaincode and building a deployment artifact.
+FPC Shim (also known as the Chaincode Library): This is the externally exposed shim interface to an FPC Chaincode.
+The FPC Shim is composed of two parts called "stubs", one residing inside the enclave (Referred to in our diagrams as "FPC_stub_enclave") and another one outside the enclave (Referred to as "FPC_stub").
+The portion of the shim interface exposed to the FPC chaincode inside the enclave is written primarily in C++, whereas the external counterpart is written in Go and mainly responsible for communication between the Peer and the FPC chaincode.
+The FPC Shim enables an FPC Chaincode to talk to the Peer, in particular to invoke the chaincode and provide "normal" shim operations such as getState and putState.
+The FPC SDK provides the FPC Shim to enable FPC chaincode developers to easily link to this library when compiling their FPC Chaincode and building a deployment artifact.
 It implements the interface from the Peer to the FPC Chaincode, encrypts and decrypts state and arguments, and implements Attestation.
-A link is provided below in the "FPC Chaincode Library / Shim" section to detailed documentation.
+A link is provided below in the "FPC Shim" section to detailed documentation.

 Ledger Enclave: The Ledger Enclave is a crucial component to protect the execution of a FPC chaincode.
 In particular, it is responsible to ensure that a FPC chaincode processes committed world state data, i.e. only state data that comes from valid and committed transactions.
 The Ledger Enclave is also called the TLCC, Trusted Ledger Enclave or the Validation Enclave.
 The Ledger Enclave is a separate enclave which locally stores integrity metadata for validating information on the blockchain ledger.
 Like the Peer, it performs standard validation logic when a new block arrives, but it also creates and stores a cryptographic hash of each new key-value pair of the blockchain state.
 This makes it possible to verify that the data coming from the Peer is correct -- remember that in the FPC setting we do not necessarily trust a (single) peer.
 The Chaincode Enclave uses the Ledger Enclave as its tamperproof source of information on the blockchain world state.
 The Ledger Enclave and a Chaincode Enclave interact by through a secure channel that is initially established when the Chaincode Enclave is deployed.
 There is one Ledger Enclave per Channel on any given Peer.
 When a peer receives a new block from the ordering service, it forwards it to the Ledger Enclave.
 The Ledger Enclave is part of the FPC runtime.

-FPC Registry: Also referred to as the ERCC, this is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
+FPC Registry: Also referred to as the ERCC (Enclave Registry Chaincode), this is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
 The registry associates with each enclave their identity, associated public keys and an attestation linking them.
 Additionally, the registry manages chaincode specific keys, including a chaincode public encryption key, and facilitates corresponding key-management among authorized Chaincode Enclaves.
 Lastly, the registry also records information required to bootstrap the validation of attestation.
 All of this information is committed firmly on the ledger.
 This enables any Peer in the Channel (even those without SGX) to inspect the Attestation results before taking actions such as connecting to that chaincode or committing transactions produced by an FPC chaincode.
 Moreover, clients can query the registry to retrieve the chaincode public encryption keys of a particular FPC chaincode so they can send privately transaction proposals for endorsement.

 FPC Validator: This validation complements the Peer validation logic by validating transactions produced by an FPC Chaincode.
 It does this by checking that each transaction has been cryptographically signed (endorsed) by a Chaincode Enclave that is listed in the FPC Registry and is authorized for that chaincode.